 But wait there’s more, just when you thought your day couldn’t get any better:

-Set in mixed terrain of native gorge and open hill country.
-Entry to the Extreme Loop is off the Intermediate Loop.
+Entry and Exit to the Extreme trail is off the Family trail.
+Intense riding through native gorge and open hill country.
 For serious riders only, with quality tyres and good brakes.
+Steep drop offs and hillclimbs.
 The most challenging and difficult terrain on the Danseys Pass Trail Ride.
-Set to test the best, who dares wins.
+For serious riders only, DO NOT ride alone.

 Cell phone reception at the base paddock is poor, reception is available intermittently throughout the trail network.
 No Side by Sides on any tracks.